mmisak/counTR/README.md

 ## Requirements
 - Linux - counTR was tested on Ubuntu 18.04, macOS systems might work but were not tested thus far
 - Python 3.2 or newer - counTR was tested on Python 3.9.7
-- One of the following two repeat callers of your choice (or both):
+- One of the following two repeat callers of your choice:
   - Phobos - counTR was tested with the binary `phobos_64_libstdc++6` of the package `phobos-v3.3.12-linux`.
 Phobos is freely available for academic research and can be downloaded here: https://www.ruhr-uni-bochum.de/spezzoo/cm/cm_phobos_download.htm
   - TRF - counTR was tested with the binary `trf409.linux64`.
 TRF is free and open source software and available on GitHub: https://github.com/Benson-Genomics-Lab/TRF/releases/